Lyn Paul website 'Then' logo. Lyn Paul website banner.

 Lyn Paul releases three singles in 1975 - Love (Polydor 2058 552), It Oughta Sell A Million (Polydor 2058 602) and Here Comes That Wonderful Feeling (Polydor 2058 655).
 Lyn's first solo album, Give Me Love (Polydor 2383 340), is also released.

 Like Lyn a number of other singers appear on the charts, having previously been successful as part of a group.
-Frankie Valli (lead singer with the Four Seasons) has a top five hit in February with My Eyes Adored You; in May Roy Wood (who had found fame with the Move, ELO and Wizzard) has a hit with Oh What A Shame; and in July Bryan Ferry ("Mr. Dapper" from Roxy Music) makes it into the singles chart with You Go To My Head.
+Frankie Valli (lead singer with The Four Seasons) has a top five hit in February with My Eyes Adored You; in May Roy Wood (who had found fame with the The Move, ELO and Wizzard) has a hit with Oh What A Shame; and in July Bryan Ferry ("Mr. Dapper" from Roxy Music) makes it into the singles chart with You Go To My Head.

 1975 is remarkable for the number of women making their début on the singles chart.
 Lyn Paul is just one of a long list of women having their first hit.
 Susan Cadogan, Linda Carr, Natalie Cole, Tammy Jones, Maxine Nightingale, Esther Phillips, Minnie Riperton, Billie Jo Spears, Betty Wright, Tammy Wynette and Retta Young also have UK hit singles for the first time.
 Another chart newcomer is Helen Reddy, who (like Lyn) will go on to star in Willy Russell's hit musical Blood Brothers.

-A number of all-girl groups also make in into the charts for the first time - Labelle, the Sharonettes, Sister Sledge and Silver Convention - while groups featuring women lead singers - 5,000 Volts, Fox and Shirley & Co. - add to the total and make it a good year on the charts for women singers.
+A number of all-girl groups also make in into the charts for the first time - Labelle, The Sharonettes, Sister Sledge and Silver Convention - while groups featuring women lead singers - 5,000 Volts, Fox and Shirley & Co. - add to the total and make it a good year on the charts for women singers.

 Even though more women are making it into the charts, the Top 20 is still dominated by male artists and groups.
 Few of the women making a breakthrough are given the support they need from their record companies to become regulars on the chart.
 Like Lyn, some of the chart débutantes will go on to have successful showbiz careers but they will not make many returns to the UK singles chart.
 Minnie Riperton's number 1 Loving You will be her only UK hit single, as will Esther Phillips' What A Difference A Day Made and Retta Young's Sending Out An SOS.
 The same is true for Tammy Jones and Shirley & Co., while the Sharonettes, Susan Cadogan and Helen Reddy go just one better, with two hits apiece.
 Even a "big name" like Tammy Wynette, who soared to the top of the charts with Stand By Your Man, would only have two more solo hits in the UK (Stand By Your Man would later become a popular number in Lyn Paul's stage act).